gelisam/my-tab-mover/README.md

     pinning a tab whose title is meaningful to you.

+## Usage

+In order to move a tab between windows, open the tab context menu by clicking on the tab using the right mouse button, then open the submenu named "Move to Window", and finally select a window from that submenu.
+Multiple tabs can be moved by opening the context menu on a tab belonging to a group of highlighted tabs (highlighting multiple tabs is possible starting from Firefox 62 if the preference browser.tabs.multiselect is set to "true").

 ## Future Plans

 I do not plan, and am not legally allowed, to publish this extension to